EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Verify that users cannot create SharePoint sites

 ### Task 1: Verify that users can create Microsoft 365 groups

+Perform this task on LON-CL1.

+1. Open **Microsoft Edge**.
+1. In Microsoft Edge, click the profile icon in the top-left corner, click **Other profiles** and **Browse as guest**.
+1. In the new Microsoft Edge Guest instance, navigate to **https://www.microsoft365.com**.
+1. On Login | Microsoft 365, click Sign in.
+1. Sign in as **JoniS@\<your tenant\>.onmicrosoft.com**.
+1. On Microsoft 365 home, click the app launcher and click **Outlook**.
+1. In Outlook, on the left, click the *Groups* icon.
+1. Above Groups, click **New group**.
+1. In New group, under **Name**, type **Joni's Group** and click **Create**.
+1. In Add members to Joni's Group, click **Not now**.
+1. In Outlook, under groups, click Joni's Group.

+    Verify that the group was created.
+You may want to explore the features of a group at this point.

+### Task 2: Limit the users that can create Microsoft 365 groups

+Perform this task on LON-CL1.

+1. Open **Visual Studio Code**.
+1. In Visual Studio Code, in the menu, click **File**, **Open Folder...**
+1. In Open folder, navigate to **Documents\\PowerShell** and click **Select folder.**
+1. In **Visual Studio Code**, in Do you trust the authors of the files in this folder?, click **Yes, I trust the authors**.
+1. In Explorer view of Visual Studio Code, in the context-menu of **Scripts**, click **New File...**
+1. Enter **Set-M365GroupCreationAllowedGroups.ps1** as file name.
+1. In the bottom right message Do you want to install the recommended 'PowerShell' extension from Microsoft for the PowerShell language?, click **Install**.

+    Wait for the installation to complete.
+This will take less than a minute.
+A TERMINAL pane will open at the bottom with a PowerShell prompt.

+1. Open **Microsoft Edge**.
+1. In Microsof Edge, navigate to **https://learn.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide**
+1. On page Manage who can create Microsoft 365 groups, scroll down to the script and click **Copy**.
+The script is provided for reference here:

+    ````powershell
+    Import-Module Microsoft.Graph.Beta.Identity.DirectoryManagement
+    Import-Module Microsoft.Graph.Beta.Groups

+    Connect-MgGraph -Scopes "Directory.ReadWrite.All", "Group.Read.All"

+    $GroupName = ""
+    $AllowGroupCreation = "False"

+    $settingsObjectID = (Get-MgBetaDirectorySetting | Where-object -Property Displayname -Value "Group.Unified" -EQ).id

+    if(!$settingsObjectID)
+    {
+        $params = @{
+        templateId = "62375ab9-6b52-47ed-826b-58e47e0e304b"
+        values = @(
+                @{
+                    name = "EnableMSStandardBlockedWords"
+                    value = "true"
+                }
+                )
+            }

+        New-MgBetaDirectorySetting -BodyParameter $params

+        $settingsObjectID = (Get-MgBetaDirectorySetting | Where-object -Property Displayname -Value "Group.Unified" -EQ).Id
+    }

+    $groupId = (Get-MgBetaGroup | Where-object {$_.displayname -eq $GroupName}).Id

+    $params = @{
+        templateId = "62375ab9-6b52-47ed-826b-58e47e0e304b"
+        values = @(
+            @{
+                name = "EnableGroupCreation"
+                value = $AllowGroupCreation
+            }
+            @{
+                name = "GroupCreationAllowedGroupId"
+                value = $groupId
+            }
+        )
+    }

+    Update-MgBetaDirectorySetting -DirectorySettingId $settingsObjectID -BodyParameter $params

+    (Get-MgBetaDirectorySetting -DirectorySettingId $settingsObjectID).Values
+    `````

+1. Switch to **Visual Studio Code**.
+1. In Visual Studio Code, click the tab **Set-M365GroupCreationAllowedGroups.ps1**.
+1. In Set-M365GroupCreationAllowedGroups.ps1, paste the script from the web site.
+1. In line 6 of the script reading

+    ````powershell
+    $GroupName = ""
+    ````

+    type **sg-IT** between the quotes.
+It should read

+    ````powershell
+    $GroupName = "sg-IT"
+    ````

+    Note: The security group sg-IT was previously created for you.

+1. On the menu, click **File**, **Save**.

+    Now, you have to wait for the installation of the Microsoft.Graph.Beta module to complete.
+This can take a few minutes.

+1. On the menu, click **Run**, **Run Without Debugging**.

+    It make take a few minutes before a sign in window appears.

+1. A web browser opens, sign in as Global administrator.
+1. On Permissions requested, click **Accept**.
+1. When you see a page Authentication complete.
+You can return to the application.
+Feel free to close this browser tab, close the browser tab.
+1. Switch to **Visual Studio Code**.

+    In Visual Studio Code, in TERMINAL, the script should generate various outputs.
+Verify that the output shows EnableGroupCreation with a value of False and GroupCreationAllowedGroupId with the value of a GUID.

+### Task 3: Verify that users cannot create Microsoft 365 groups

+Perform this task on LON-CL1.

+1. Open **Microsoft Edge**.
+1. In Microsoft Edge, click the profile icon in the top-left corner, click **Other profiles** and **Browse as guest**.
+1. In the new Microsoft Edge Guest instance, navigate to **https://www.microsoft365.com**.
+1. On Login | Microsoft 365, click Sign in.
+1. Sign in as **JoniS@\<your tenant\>.onmicrosoft.com**.
+1. On Microsoft 365 home, click the app launcher and click **Outlook**.
+1. In Outlook, on the left, click the *Groups* icon.

+    Verify that you do not see the New group button anymore.

 ## Exercise 4: Manage storage limits